16 October 2021

 R. Linda:

 In the south of the state of New Hampshire, there are historic colonial homes galore.
-The large homes with "ells" additions (called ells -- a wing of a home perpendicular to the length of the main portion) and old barns are very beautiful.
-However, the New England cape home is very different from capes around the country.
-They are sturdier looking, have a lot of post and beam work, and are quaint and filled with history.
-The capes found on Cape Cod in Massachusetts are weathered from the salt air and their clapboards take on a blue-grey patina that is very attractive.
-However, I think New Hampshire has the most lovely older homes in northern New England.
+The large houses with "ells" additions (called ells -- a wing of a home perpendicular to the length of the main portion) and old barns are very beautiful.
+However, the New England cape home is very different from the capes around the country.
+They are sturdier-looking, have a lot of post-and-beam work, and are quaint and filled with history.
+The capes found on Cape Cod in Massachusetts are weathered from the salt air, and their clapboards take on a blue-grey patina that is very attractive.
+However, New Hampshire has northern New England's most lovely older homes.

-In Wilton, New Hampshire, the small historical centre is filled with lovely old-style homes.
-There be a newer section of businesses in another part of Wilton town, but the old section of historic homes is a sight not to miss.
+The small historical centre in Wilton, New Hampshire, has lovely old-style homes.
+A newer section of businesses is in another part of Wilton town, but the old section of historic homes is a sight not to miss.

 The Wilton Unitarian Church be the first building you see as you enter the historic section of town |

 Wilton boasts an old mill called Frys Measure Mill.
-There were demonstrations of how the mill worked but I don't know if they run those anymore.
-But a fascinating history of the mill and how it works was worth the time spent.
-At the mill is a gift shop filled with millwork articles like measure scoops, wooden colonial chandeliers, and a lot of unique antiques.
+There were demonstrations of how the mill worked, but I don't know if they run those anymore.
+But the fascinating history of the mill and its work was worth the time spent.
+At the mill is a gift shop filled with millwork articles like measuring scoops, wooden colonial chandeliers, and many unique antiques and gifts.

 The old mill |